zephyrproject-rtos/zephyr/boards/x86/gpmrb/doc/index.rst

 =============

 Connect to UART 2 on the GP MRB and press the "ignition" button.
-After initialization messages, you will the Zephyr banner:
+After initialization messages, you will see the Zephyr banner:

 .. code-block:: console